phoenixframework/phoenix/C_routing.md

     pipe_through :browser

     resources "posts", PostController
+  end

-    scope "/reviews" do
+  scope "/reviews", HelloPhoenix do
-      pipe_through :review_checks
+    pipe_through [:browser, :review_checks]

     resources "reviews", ReviewController
   end
 end
-end
 ```

 In general, the scoping rules for pipelines behave as you might expect.
-In this example, all routes will pipe through the `:browser` pipeline, because the `/` scope encloses all the routes.
-Only the `reviews` resources routes will pipe through the `:review_checks` pipeline, because we declare `pipe_through :review_checks` within the `/reviews` scope, where the `reviews` resources routes are located.
+In this example, all routes will pipe through the `:browser` pipeline.
+However, only the `reviews` resources routes will  pipe through the `:review_checks` pipeline.
+Since we declared both pipes `pipe_through [:browser, :review_checks]` in a list of pipelines, Phoenix will `pipe_through` each of them as it invokes them in order.

 ##### Creating New Pipelines